 Glimmer: This shade is in between the first and second shade, depth-wise.
 It’s a light-medium, warm-rose shade with a hint of orange, a gold sheen and a satin finish.

 FOTD featuring all the shades in the Rose Gold Palette & Lipstick in Red Gold:

-Overall, I personally can’t use this as a standalone palette, but I do love reaching for it for specific shades.
-Each eyeshadow shade makes a beautiful one-and-done shadow look when I pair it with a lighter lid shade for my inner corner and brow bone.
-I just really wish the highlight shade was more brightening and had more lustre because then I’d be able to use it all over the lid for a full eye look.
+Overall, each eyeshadow shade makes a beautiful one-and-done shadow look when I pair it with a lighter lid shade for my inner corner and brow bone (a lot of the time these days, I just use my foundation all over my lid and top it with a one and done eyeshadow shade for my easy, breezy makeup looks.
 Each shadow shade is very pigmented and lasts all day.
 If you like these shades in the swatches, I think you should definitely give this new palette a try!
-100 Percent Pure does have a reasonable return policy if it’s within a 30 Day period.
+100 Percent Pure does have a reasonable return policy if it’s within a 30 Day period, too.

-You can purchase this or other 100 Percent Pure palettes through this link if you’d like to help support me if you like my content & found it helpful!
-100percentpure.com
+You can purchase this or other 100 Percent Pure palettes through this link if you’d like to help support my blog at no cost to you if you like my content & found it helpful!
+100percentpure.com✨💞✨

 What are your thoughts on this new Palette and Rose Gold, in general?
 I absolutely love Rose Gold, in general, so even though I’m usually not one for trends, I’m really digging this whole Rose Gold trend!

 I hope you found these swatches & review helpful!
 I have other palettes from this brand to review, so please let me know if you’d like to see swatches of those!

 Be sure to check out my other Green Beauty Reviews! 💞👇